JacksonChen666/JacksonChen666/README.md

 Here's some things about me:

-- I program in Python 3
+- I program in Python 3, and Java

 - I've learnt other languages on my own like Java, JS, HTML, etc.

-- I might be weird.
-Don't mind me, it's me sometimes.

 (If you think I might've missed anything on here, you can choose to contribute, or just suggest.)